 At Lyon Auction, we offer commercial equipment auctions throughout the entire year.
 Our auctions provide businesses an opportunity to purchase used equipment at an affordable price.
 We have provided some tips on how to properly use your snow equipment!

-Before operating the vehicle, you want to make sure that everything is working properly.
+Before operating a piece of equipment, you want to make sure that everything is working properly.
 The flashing lights, sirens and all other features should be working to ensure that others can see you.
+This is certainly important as many snow removal projects happen overnight.
 Another important device you want to check is the defrosters, if you cannot see out of your heavy equipment you are putting yourself and others in danger.

 Let it warm up

 Next, you want to make sure that you give the appropriate amount of time for your machine to warm up.
 The time varies and depends on the size of your machine.
 Cold weather can damage the interior of your machine, so be sure to let your machine warm up before any heavy usage.